Doctoral Program

 Composition of the Academic Commission

-The organization, design and coordination of the research strategies and the training and research activities of the doctoral program will be the responsibility of the Academic Committee of the Doctorate ATLANTIC ISLANDS: History, Heritage and Legal and Institutional Framework.
-In accordance with Royal Decree 99/2011, the Academic Committee will be made up of 10 members in accordance with article 11 of the Royal Decree, distributed as follows:
+The Academic Committee of the PhD Program in Atlantic Islands: History, Heritage, and Legal and Institutional Framework will be responsible for the organization, design, and coordination of research strategies and training and research activities for the doctoral program.
+In accordance with Royal Decree 99/2011, the Academic Committee will be composed of 10 members, in accordance with Article 11 of the Royal Decree, distributed as follows:

 • The coordinator of the doctoral program.